Dynamically Sampled Nonlocal Gradients for Stronger Adversarial Attacks: Experiments

 \section{Experiments}

-We conduct several experiments to evaluate SNGD.
-We first analyze if SNGD can improve the success rate of adversarial attacks compared to GD.
-Secondly, we explore the possibility of combining SNGD with other methods, e.g., ODI.
-Also we investigate the option to decay the standard deviation $\sigma$ during an attack and to individually weight the sampled gradients.
-Furthermore, we inspected the performance difference between several attacks, as efficient attacks play an important role to facilitate the evaluation of model robustness in real-world applications.
-Lastly, we analyze the ability of SNGD to better approximate the global descent direction and show that SNGD is effective for non-convex loss surfaces.
-Additional and ineffective experiments are included in the supplementary material.
+We conduct several experiments to evaluate DSNGD.
+We first analyze if DSNGD can improve the success rate of adversarial attacks compared to GD.
+Secondly, we inspect the performance difference between several attacks, as efficient attacks play an important role in facilitating the evaluation of model robustness in real-world applications.
+Furthermore, we explore the possibility of combining DSNGD with other methods, like Output Diversified Initialization (ODI) \cite{tashiro2020}, which is designed to improve the starting point of an attack.
+Lastly, we analyze the ability of DSNGD to better approximate the global descent direction and show that DSNGD is effective for non-convex loss surfaces.